cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 11, `latest` for version 12 and above).
 You can optionally specify a `recoveryTarget` to perform a point in time recovery (see the ["Point in time recovery" section](#point-in-time-recovery)).

+!!!
+Important
+    Consider using the `barmanObjectStore.wal.maxParallel` option to speed up WAL fetching from the archive by concurrently download the transaction logs from the recovery object store.

 #### Point in time recovery (PITR)